Deserve® EDU Cardholder Agreement for Cards issued by Celtic Bank

 You must tell us when this information changes.
 Please update your address in the manner provided on your Statement.
 You may also update some of this information by logging onto your Account on our website or by calling one of our representatives at the telephone number provided on your Statement or on the back of your Card.
 We may require you to provide additional documents that are acceptable to us to verify this information or any changes.
 We maintain the right to restrict or close your Account if your information cannot be verified or if you do not provide additional information as requested.

 You also give us permission to verify or research, with a third party, the information you provide to us.
-This permission includes, without limitation, verifying or researching your information with SheerID, LexisNexis (or similar), United States Department of Homeland Security, and the Department of the Treasury.
+This permission includes, without limitation, verifying or researching your information with SheerID, LexisNexis (or similar), United States Department of Homeland Security, and the United States Department of the Treasury.

 When you open your Account, you will receive your credit limit.
 This will also appear on your Statements.
 We might also refer to your credit limit as your credit line.